 The Commercial and Light Industrial Land Use Area is at the intersection of State Highway 314 and U.S. Route 2.
 Existing commercial development in this district includes an excavation contractor, the Sherriff's Department and a propane distributor.
-The Planning Commission should study the remaining development capacity to consider the need for boundary adjustments or new areas.
+The Planning Commission should evaluate whether to make the area larger to create more development capacity.

 Future development should be planned to minimize uses that would impact smooth traffic flow on U.S. Route 2, including minimizing curb cuts.
 State Highway 314 provides an attractive alternative to commercial development along U.S. Route 2.
 There is good access to U.S. Route 2 in both directions, and to the ferry to New York State.
 There is already substantial pre-existing commercial activity along this road and relatively sparse residential development.
-To maintain a smooth flow of traffic, the town should plan for anticipated increases in the number of motor vehicles traveling in this corridor.
+To maintain a smooth flow of traffic, the Town should plan for anticipated increases in the number of motor vehicles traveling in this corridor.